Saturday, June 24

-The Lewes Historical Society announces the 2016 Mid-Atlantic Sea Glass & Coastal Arts Festival Saturday, June 25 and Sunday, June 26 at the Cape May-Lewes Ferry Terminal, 43 Cape Henlopen Drive in Lewes, Delaware.
+The Lewes Historical Society announces the 2017 Mid-Atlantic Sea Glass & Coastal Arts Festival© Saturday, June 24 and Sunday, June 25 at the Cape May Lewes Ferry Terminal at 43 Cape Henlopen Drive in Lewes, Delaware.
 Hours are 9:00am to 4:00pm on Saturday and 9:00am to 3:00pm on Sunday.
-Admission to the festival is $5 per person; children under 12 free.
-Apply here to be a vendor
+Admission to the festival is $5 per person each day, to be paid at the gate; children under 12 are free.

-Last year, the Mid-Atlantic Sea Glass & Coastal Arts Festival, attracted over 4,000 visitors.
-2016 is the seventh year for this event, and it’s expected to be better than ever!
-It will feature more than seventy sea glass artists, joined by other coastal artists- including decoy carvers and waterfowl artists.
+Last year, the Mid-Atlantic Sea Glass & Coastal Arts Festival©, attracted over 4,000 visitors.
+2017 is the eighth year for this event, and it’s expected to be better than ever!
+It will feature nearly seventy sea glass artists, joined by other coastal artists- including decoy carvers and waterfowl artists.
 Vendors come from up and down the East Coast, and as far away as the Virgin Islands.

 Like collecting shells, fossils, or stones, combing shorelines for sea glass is a hobby many beachcombers enjoy.
 Sea Glass hobbyists often fill decorative jars with their collections and take great pleasure in sourcing out a shard's origin.
 Artisans craft beautiful pieces of jewelry, stained glass and other decorative treasurers from sea glass.